NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 - Optionally create a VPC Endpoints for the SNS, Secrets Manager, CloudWatch and/or S3 AWS services.

 To install the program using the CloudFormation template, you will need to do the following:
-1. Download the CloudFormation template from this repository by clicking on [cloudforation.yaml](https://raw.githubusercontent.com/NetApp/FSx-ONTAP-monitoring/main/FSx_Alerting/FSx_ONTAP_Alerting/cloudformation.yaml).
+1. Download the CloudFormation template from this repository by right-clicking on [cloudforation.yaml](https://raw.githubusercontent.com/NetApp/FSx-ONTAP-monitoring/main/FSx_Alerting/FSx_ONTAP_Alerting/cloudformation.yaml) and selecting "Save Link as."
 If that doesn't work, you click on the [cloudformation.yaml](./cloudformation.yaml) file in the repository, then click on the download icon next to the "Raw" button at the top right of the page.
 That should cause your browser to download the file to your local computer.